ActiveLogin/ActiveLogin.Authentication/docs/grandid.md

 We have seperated the API-wrapper into a separate package so that you can use it in other scenarios we have not covered.
 They look like this and are both well documented using XML-comments.

-The constructor for these ApiClients takes an `HttpClient` and you need to configure that `HttpClient` with a `BaseAddress`, `Tls12`, client certificates etc. depending on your needs.
+The constructor for the ApiClient takes an `HttpClient` and you need to configure that `HttpClient` with a `BaseAddress`, `Tls12`, client certificates etc. depending on your needs.

 ```csharp
 public class GrandIdApiClient : IGrandIdApiClient